 Xiuguluan River Introduction

-Xiuguluan River originates from Xiuguluan Mountain in the Central Mountain Range, at an elevation of 3,200 meters.
-It flows northward through the Hualien-Taitung Valley, bends east in Ruisui Township, cuts across the Coast Mountain Range, and empties into the Pacific Ocean at Dagangkou.
-The river is approximately 104 kilometers long, making it the largest river in eastern Taiwan and the only river that cuts through the Coast Mountain Range.
-The river has carved steep canyons, creating diverse geomorphological features such as meanders and river terraces, making it an excellent classroom for geology and topography.
-The downstream section of the Xiuguluan River, from Ruisui to Dagangkou, features a 24-kilometer-long canyon that traverses over twenty rapids and treacherous waters, with majestic canyons and unique rock formations along the way.
-It has become a popular destination for rubber boat rafting in Taiwan.
-The annual Xiuguluan River rafting tourism event, held regularly in June and July, has become the most significant rafting activity in the region.
+The Xiuguluan River originates from Mount Xiuguluan in the Central Mountain Range, starting at an altitude of 3,200 meters.
+It flows north along the Hualien-Taitung Valley, bends eastward in Ruisui Township, cuts across the Coastal Mountain Range, and empties into the Pacific Ocean at Dagangkou.
+With a total length of approximately 104 kilometers, it is the largest river in eastern Taiwan and the only river that cuts through the Coastal Mountain Range.
+The Xiuguluan River has carved steep canyons, creating diverse landforms such as meanders and river terraces, making it an excellent classroom for geology and topography.
+The downstream section of the Xiuguluan River, from Ruisui to Dagangkou, features a 24-kilometer-long canyon that traverses over twenty rapids and hazardous areas, with majestic canyon views and unusual rock formations along the way, making it a popular destination for rubber rafting in Taiwan.
+The Xiuguluan River rafting tourism event, held annually in June and July, has become the most significant rafting activity.